Understanding your health

 • Teunis T, Lubberts B, Reilly BT, Ring D. A systematic review and pooled analysis of the prevalence of rotator cuff disease with increasing age.
 J Shoulder Elbow Surg.
 2014;23(12):1913-21.

-• Kukkonen J, Joukainen A, Lehtinen J, et al. Treatment of non-traumatic rotator cuff tears: a randomised controlled trial with one-year clinical results.
+• Kukkonen J, Joukainen A, Lehtinen J, et al. Treatment of non-traumatic rotator cuff tears: a randomized controlled trial with one-year clinical results.
 Bone Joint J. 2014;96-B(1):75-81.

-• Safran O, Schroeder J, Bloom R, Weil Y, Milgrom C. Natural history of nonoperatively treated symptomatic rotator cuff tears in patients 60 years old or younger.
+• Safran O, Schroeder J, Bloom R, Weil Y, Milgrom C. Natural history of symptomatic rotator cuff tears treated conservatively in patients aged 60 years or younger.
 Am J Sports Med.
 2011;39(4):710-4.

 • Sher JS, Uribe JW, Posada A, Murphy BJ, Zlatkin MB.
 Abnormal findings on magnetic resonance images of asymptomatic shoulders.
 J Bone Joint Surg Am.
 1995;77(1):10-5.

-• Dunn WR, Kuhn JE, Sanders R, et al. Symptoms of pain do not correlate with rotator cuff tear severity: a cross-sectional study of 393 patients with a symptomatic atraumatic full-thickness rotator cuff tear.
+• Dunn WR, Kuhn JE, Sanders R, et al. Pain symptoms do not correlate with the severity of rotator cuff tears: a cross-sectional study of 393 patients with a symptomatic, non-traumatic full-thickness rotator cuff tear.
 J Bone Joint Surg Am.
 2014;96(10):793-800.

 • Galatz LM, Ball CM, Teefey SA, Middleton WD, Yamaguchi K. The outcome and repair integrity of completely arthroscopically repaired large and massive rotator cuff tears.
 J Bone Joint Surg Am.
 2004;86(2):219-24.